electronicarts/Tunable-Colorblindness-Solution/README.md

 # Tunable Colorblindness Solution
 A tunable colorblindness solution that improves color-shifting and luminosity to address common colorblind issues relating to color differentiation and visibility in colorblind accessibility settings.
+Authored by Karen Stevens @ Electronic Arts Inc.

 ## Overview
 A post process implementation of the algorithm/code is recommended, as it: